 The work I am proposing is an educational production of an ancient Sumerian myth, predating the Greek mythos.
 This is the story of Goddess Inanna whose most famous myth concerns her descent to the underworld.
 Inanna’s descent has been influential and transformative throughout multiple cultures.
-I have always been inspired by this famous myth of Inanna's descent, because it exemplifies the eternal cycle and mysteries of nature's death and rebirth.
+I have always been inspired by this famous myth of Inanna's descent because it exemplifies the eternal cycle and mysteries of nature's death and rebirth.
 It is about the meeting of the dark shadowy side of oneself and the journey we go through to become whole, and about the rhythms of the changing seasons.

 The creation and development of this production of Inanna for many years has been the collaboration of volunteers, dancers, musicians, artists, writers and technicians.
 We have been developing this project since 2010 and have work-shopped this presentation three times.
 I am so grateful for the unconditional support of this creation and art collaboration of what is one of the most ancient of all histories on the planet.
 We are ready for the next stage of the development of this production.
 We have come to almost a standstill with finances and are not able to move forward in any meaningful way without further financial support.
-The support from gofundme will help us pay for professional rehearsals and studio time.
-Meanwhile I also have grant applications with the Canada Council of the Arts and Ontario Arts Council to help support the continuation of this project.
+The support from GoFundMe will help us pay for professional rehearsals and studio time.
+Meanwhile, I also have grant applications with the Canada Council of the Arts and Ontario Arts Council to help support the continuation of this project.

 The presentation of Inanna - Dance of the Rising Goddess is a 90-minute, 2 act, 14 scene multi-media dance-musical.
 It takes the audience on a journey to the ancient world of Mesopotamia where humankind created the earliest writings, music and culture.
 The entire production will feature contemporary and classical dance, circus, instrumental and vocal music, narration and video projections.

 We hope that our show will have the audience leave feeling more aware of female roles in ancient history and inspired to generate more opportunities for oppressed women.
-I will be offering classes and workshops focused on belly dance, self-awareness and sense of belonging to help bring female empowerment to impoverished women.
+I will be offering classes and workshops focused on belly dance, self-awareness and a sense of belonging to help bring female empowerment to impoverished women.
 This is now more than ever a concern close to my heart with the spike in domestic violence around the world due to COVID-19.
-Reconnecting women with their bodies through the expression of dance can be a life changing experience.
-Through this experience we can begin to give her the tools to rediscover her creativity and passion for life.
+Reconnecting women with their bodies through the expression of dance can be a life-changing experience.
+Through this experience, we can begin to give her the tools to rediscover her creativity and passion for life.

 Our secondary market is women and men 30 - 50 years old.
-This market has a higher income bracket and is more likely to have the discretionary income to invest in a theater production.
+This market has a higher income bracket and is more likely to have the discretionary income to invest in a theatre production.
 This audience also carries a deep understanding of gender roles and would benefit from the show through its educative nature and entertaining aspect.

 Joanne Lordess Camilleri